-An ebook by the Luxury BnB Team for those who want to set up their own hospitality business.
+An ebook by the Luxury BnB Team for those who want to set up their own holiday let / holiday accommodation business.

 By Abbey Warne and Dominic Johnson

 Welcome to Chapter 2A of our new ebook which will provide you with everything you need to know about setting up your own rental property.
 We once again have some fantastic content to help you on your way.
 This chapter will take you step-by-step through the process of creating a business plan, and the legal entities you will need to consider.

 WRITING A BUSINESS PLANS FOR YOUR NEW HOLIDAY BUSINESS